Category Archives: Art

 The technical aspects of The Lighthouse are superior to the story elements.

-The gorgeous camera work, looking like either a modern film or a film from the 1940s is superior.
-Almost never is a film made like this, and the black and white filming provides a cold and bleak atmosphere.
+The gorgeous camera work, looking like either a modern film or a film from the 1940s, is superior.
+Seldom is a film made like this, and the black and white filming provides a cold and bleak atmosphere.

-The prevalent wind and driving rain buttress with flying objects and mud create a looming and foreboding danger.
+The prevalent wind and driving rain are buffeted by flying objects and mud, creating a looming and foreboding danger.
 The viewer can tell that sinister events are on the horizon, perfectly encrusting the increasingly dangerous storm.

-The story is tough to figure out with the exception that one or both men are losing their minds.
+The story is harrowing to figure out, with the exception that one or both men are losing their minds.
 Winslow (Pattinson) is the newbie, sent to assist the elder lighthouse keeper, the elderly and cranky Thomas Wake (Dafoe).

-Wake forbids Winslow to ever set foot in the lantern room, insisting that task is his job alone.
-This piques the interest of the young man especially when Winslow observes Wake going up to the room at night and stripping naked.
-Winslow begins experiencing visions and dreams of tentacles in the lighthouse, tree stumps floating in the water, and distant images of a mermaid.
+Wake forbids Winslow to ever set foot in the lantern room, insisting that the task is his job alone.
+This piques the interest of the young man, especially when Winslow observes Wake going up to the room at night and stripping naked.

-Peculiar scenes exist that make The Lighthouse both memorable and tough to figure out.
-The presence of seagulls makes the film authentically beach-like with the cawing and flying around.
+Peculiar scenes exist that make The Lighthouse both memorable and challenging to decipher.
+The presence of seagulls lends the film an authentically beach-like atmosphere, with their cawing and flying around.

 Their existence soon becomes an ode to Alfred Hitchcock’s The Birds (1963) as a one-eyed gull begins to stalk Winslow.

-Told it is bad luck to ever kill a gull since they harbor the souls of sailors, Winslow finally kills the attacking one-eyed gull in a fit of rage during one of the film’s most brutal scenes.
-Wake seethes with rage.
+Told it is bad luck ever to kill a gull since they harbor the souls of sailors, Winslow finally kills the attacking one-eyed gull in a fit of rage during one of the film’s most brutal scenes.
+Wake seethes with anger.

 The film is homoerotic in many scenes, none more so than the lovely scene when the two men begin to dance and sway to the music.
 About to kiss, reality strikes, and the two drunk men come to blows.

-The scene reminds me of an important one in the groundbreaking LGBT masterpiece Brokeback Mountain (2005).
 The combustible pent-up masculine tension explodes, and we wonder if in another time the men lovers might be.
 This aspect is cerebral, filling The Lighthouse with psychological mystique.

 A common element is the two men’s distrust of one another.
-Trapped by the bad storm they frequently drink themselves into oblivion- what else is there to do?
+Trapped by the destructive storm, they frequently drink themselves into oblivion- what else is there to do?

 They sit and stare at each other, sometimes filled with rage, sometimes suspiciously.
-In a scene both jaw-dropping and hilarious, Winslow forces Wake into a collar and leash and lead him on his hands and knees into a muddy grave.
+In a scene both jaw-dropping and hilarious, Winslow forces Wake into a collar and leash and leads him on his hands and knees into a muddy grave.

 Unsure if the scene is fantasy or reality, it could almost be taken from a gay leather porn film.

-Eggers has a bright future ahead of him and I am eager to see his next project.
+Eggers has a bright future ahead of him, and I am eager to see his next project.
 I am not averse to odd or even nonsensical films if the intent is good, but I would recommend a more straightforward approach next time to see what he comes up with.

 The Lighthouse (2019) successfully offers a creepy and bizarre tale of men losing their sanity in a dream-like and creative way that will assuredly divide audiences.